Date of Current Revision: October 2014

 6.3 Late Payment

-Ten days after a citation is issued, the student will be sent a written notice via their campus email account regarding the necessity of resolving the outstanding fine provided the cited vehicle is registered with Parking Services.
+Students: Ten days after a citation is issued, the student will be sent a written notice via their campus email account regarding the necessity of resolving the outstanding fine provided the cited vehicle is registered with Parking Services.
 A hold will be placed on the official records of any student who has delinquent fines.
 The hold will prevent a student from registering for courses, making course adjustments, obtaining transcripts or receiving a diploma.
 The hold will be released upon resolution of the delinquent fines.

-Ten calendar days and forty-five calendar days after a citation is issued to a registered faculty or staff vehicle, a written notice will be sent to the registrant via campus email regarding the necessity of resolving the outstanding fine.
+Faculty/Staff Members: Ten calendar days and forty-five calendar days after a citation is issued to a registered faculty or staff vehicle, a written notice will be sent to the registrant via campus email regarding the necessity of resolving the outstanding fine.
 Ninety days following the citation issue date, a letter will be sent via campus email stating the amount of the delinquent fine to be deducted from the employee's next paycheck.
 Section 2.2-4800 of the Code of Virginia mandates this action.

-If a visitor accumulates 10 or more unpaid citations, his or her vehicle is subject to towing.
+Visitors: If a visitor accumulates 10 or more unpaid citations, his or her vehicle is subject to towing.

-6.4 Appealing Tickets
+6.4 Appealing Citations

 The Parking Appeals Committee has been delegated the authority to review and make the determinations on all appeals.
 Appeals must be filed within 10 calendar days of the citation issue date; if an appeal is not filed by the deadline the vehicle owner waives the right to appeal.
 All appeals must be submitted online via the Parking Services website.